 In our experience, companies utilizing digital technology to create business value are the “smart” manufacturers.
 They’re the ones gathering data available from existing operations.
 They continuously monitor the performance of machines, workers and processes using IoT, big data and advanced, actionable analytics.
 With actionable data, manufacturers can pinpoint the source of inefficiencies and implement solutions that have an immediate impact on the bottom line.

-“With new digital technologies and production models emerging, organizations can increase earnings and customer value by unlocking the potential of the investments already made in the physical and digital value streams,” said Dennis McRae, Vice President, Digital Solutions, Hitachi Consulting Corporation.
-“Driving continuous improvement of real-time metrics and predictive analytics with connected data is the key differentiator for digital leaders.”
+“With new digital technologies and production models emerging, organizations can increase earnings and customer value by unlocking the potential of the investments already made in the physical and digital value streams,” said Dennis McRae, Hitachi Social Innovation Business.
+“Driving continuous improvement of real-time metrics and predictive analytics with connected data is a key differentiator for digital leaders.”

 Hitachi Smart Manufacturing for Oracle

-Hitachi Smart Manufacturing for Oracle combines the global operational technology expertise of Hitachi Consulting and Hitachi, Ltd. with the latest digital technology from Oracle.
+Hitachi Smart Manufacturing for Oracle combines the global operational technology expertise of Hitachi, Ltd. with the latest digital technology from Oracle.
 Together, we deliver value through the Three Pillars of Smart Manufacturing.

 Pillar 2: Manufacturing intelligence.
 Smart manufacturers leverage third party industry, IoT and Operational Technology (OT) to integrate IT, manufacturing processes with business operations.